Charts

 2. Dendritic cell releases signals to nearby immune cells, alerting them to destroy cancer cells.

-Working Synergistically with th
+Working Synergistically with the

 Immune System